 The decision to appoint eligible institutions as AMs is made by the Board, based on the recommendations/invitations by the Director.
-The appointment of new AMs shall be promptly communicated to the European Commission by the EM Coordinator, who is responsible of notifying the European Commission of any change in Associated Memberships.
-The Partners are encouraged to submit to the Director valuable nominations for new Associated Memberships.
+The appointment of new AMs shall be promptly communicated to the European Commission by the EM Coordinator, who is responsible for notifying the European Commission of any change in associated memberships.
+The Partners are encouraged to submit to the Director valuable nominations for new associated memberships.

-The AMs shall be invited to interact with the EMLE in four separate, but complementary, capacities: 1.
-Advice on the EMLE contents; 2.
-Participation in the training; 3.
-Work Placements and Internships; 4.
-Financial Contributions.
+The AMs shall be invited to interact with the EMLE in four separate, but complementary, capacities: 1. advice on the EMLE contents; 2. participation in the training; 3. work placements and internships; 4. financial contributions.